2- How to find the area and Cg for a circular shaft?

 Reference handbook 10.00 value for the area and Cg for a circular shaft.

-There is a list of the common round shapes area and CG value.
-Our second case is the case of a circular shaft.
+There is a list of common round shapes, their areas, and CG values.
+Our second case is a circular shaft.
+The external axes X and Y are tangents to the circle, which has a radius value of a.

 Area and Cg for a circular shaft